Are you making the best use of every moment?

 If you’re making your business online, find a mentor who’s doing this well, and follow them!
 Success stories abound.
 You don’t have to reinvent anything!

-- Watch what you mentor does and copy.
-Pretend you’re young again and don’t know anything. . .
+- Watch what your mentor does and copy.
+Pretend you’re young again and don’t know anything.
 The ‘pretending you’re young’ bit should be fun.

 - Listen when they describe their mistakes and don’t repeat them.
 Saves you time.

 - Take action that imitates the bits they tried which worked.
-This is like building a card castle with glue – you’ll get a great result and people will wonder what ‘magic’ you used.
+This is like building a card castle with glue – you’ll get a great result and people will wonder what ‘magic’ you conjured up.

 It’s a simple three step process.
 Find someone you respect for their deeds, and follow them.

 You have an instant info service – use it!

 Age overtakes us all.
 One day, someone will write your eulogy.
 Act now!
 In the internet era, researching almost everything is easier than it once was.
 You can dive deep anywhere, confirm facts, obtain images, and solve most problems.

 Large nineteenth-century multi-story homes often had dumbwaiters.
 These were small elevators that brought food or other items to another floor.
 The internet is the greatest dumbwaiter ever built.
 Anything and everything is delivered at a click.
 Even cars and house can be bought and sold this way.